Czech and Slovak Studies Workshop 2026

 James Le Sueur with camera

-Discuss the documentary film "The Art of Dissent" with filmmaker James D. Le Sueur
+View and discuss the documentary with filmmaker James D. Le Sueur.

 Hotel accommodation will be provided for participants who are presenting at the workshop.